NazgulCoder/PCNukerPro/README.md

 # PCNukerPro
- simple standalone cleaning and antimalware utility
+ simple standalone cleaning and antimalware utility, not meant to replace AV role, however some IT Supervisors or Managers may find this useful to implement in their systems.
+Feel free to learn, copy and paste, improve the Proof of Concept shown below.

  ### Features
  -Cleaner <br/>